 • Confidentiality: Volunteers must abide by all patient confidentiality guidelines, customer service expectations and hospital policies.

 Step 1. of the Application Process: All students must complete and return a health form prior to being scheduled for an information session.
 A physician must complete and sign the Physician Documentation Section of the health form.
 Health forms can be sent by email email@example.com or mailed (to volunteer services department, attn: Cindy Roberts 2401 Gillham Road Kansas City, Missouri 64108).
-Volunteer opportunities fill up quickly for the summer session so please submit these to our office by January 10th to secure a spot in our information sessions.
-After this date we can not guarantee an opening to attend an information session.
+Volunteer opportunities fill up quickly for the summer session so please submit these to our office quickly to secure a spot in our information sessions that occur in January and February and are limited in space.

 Once accepted into the volunteer program, the new volunteer must attend New Volunteer Orientation (approximately two hours long) and complete an online training course.
 Finally, new volunteers must purchase and wear a special vest, designating them Children’s Mercy Volunteers, and making volunteers highly visible and easy to identify by Children’s Mercy staff, patients and their families.